zenOSmosis/phantom-core/README.md

 ## Changelog

+### Version 2.3.3 (Jan.
+23, 2022)

+  - Fix issue where PhantomCore superclass could potentially run destroy handler more than once if called multiple times

 ### Version 2.3.2 (Jan.
 28, 2022)

   - Fix issue where events emit from registerShutdownHandler would not emit through PhantomCore